 Subsequent to my studies in mathematics and philosophy as an undergraduate student in Germany (Karlsruher Institut für Technologie and Freie Universität Berlin), I decided to dig more deeply into the conceptual and historical foundations of the sciences.
 Thus, I acquired an M.A. at Technische Universität Berlin in a program for Geschichte und Kultur der Wissenschaft und Technik (History and Culture of Science and Technology).
 I continued my training in philosophy and gender studies while in Berlin.

-While at Penn, I also kept myself busy with co-organizing the conference “Sorting Brains Out: Tasks, Tests, and Trials in the Neuro- and Mind Sciences, 1890–2015” together with Ekaterina Babintseva and Matthew Hoffarth, supervised by John Tresch.
+While at Penn, I also kept myself busy with co-organizing the senior and grad student conference “Sorting Brains Out: Tasks, Tests, and Trials in the Neuro- and Mind Sciences, 1890–2015” together with Ekaterina Babintseva, Matthew Hoffarth, and John Tresch.
 The fabulous event took place at Penn in September 2015.
 For more information on the conference, you can consult the call for graduate student abstracts or our poster (yes, it is green!!).